 > Ruth currently consults on: Thursdays afternoons & after-hours on some other days

 Francesca has a Bachelor of Arts with majors in Psychology and Communications and a post-graduate Diploma in Psychology from Charles Sturt University.
 She is responsible for establishing and developing community relationships, client program co-ordination, as well as professional training consultation.
 Working under the supervision of the Director and Associate Director, Francesca represents and promotes the extensive variety of Neo’s services within professional and broader client communities.

 Tel: 0430 059 859

-Ruby completed her Bachelor of Arts (with Honours) degree (four years) majoring in Psychology from the University of Melbourne in 2017.
+Ruby is currently completing her Master’s degree and professional training in Clinical Psychology at the University of Melbourne.
 As Neo’s Intake Co-ordinator she is responsible for initial communication with clients seeking a referral, the management of the referral process, client waiting list, and liaison with referring professionals.
 Ruby’s duties are directly supervised by Dr Crisp, working in accordance with the requirements of the Code of Practice of the Australian Psychological Society.